Hello! Who are you? And tell us a little bit more about your diabetes.

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?

 YES!
-I love not eating meat, and there are so many options out there!
+I love not eating meat, and so many options exist!

 Do you have a hard time eating out in a restaurant?
 And what are you thoughts on making this easier?